wturner123/azurestack-docs/content/en/docs/hub/ReleaseNotes/2407/14G/_index.md

 For information about fixed issues in this release, see the [Azure Stack Hub 2406 update](https://docs.microsoft.com/en-us/azure-stack/operator/release-notes?view=azs-2406) on the Microsoft website.

 ## Hardware and firmware support
-For information about supported hardware, firmware, and software, see the Dell Integrated System for Microsoft Azure Stack Hub Support Matrix.
-The Support Matrix is available at [Dell Integrated System for Microsoft Azure Stack Hub Support Matrix]({{< ref "../../../SupportMatrix/2407/14G/_index.md" >}}).
+For information about supported hardware, firmware, and software, see the [Dell Integrated System for Microsoft Azure Stack Hub Support Matrix]({{< ref "../../../SupportMatrix/2407/14G/_index.md" >}}).

 {{% alert title="NOTE" color="primary" %}}
 The [Dell Azure Stack Hub Tech Book](https://infohub.delltechnologies.com/t/tech-book-dell-integrated-system-for-microsoft-azure-stack-hub-1/) contains information regarding dimensions for Dell Technologies racks, servers, and switches.